caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    :ref:`geometry` is used for any object **Description:**
-   The same behaviour as the Wheelswitch, with the difference that the value will be applied when pressing the apply button.
+   The same behaviour as the Wheelswitch/ :ref:`caNumeric`, with the difference that the value will be applied when pressing the apply button.

 --------------